Beaver dam

-A beaver dam or beaver impoundment is a dam built by beavers to create a pond which protects against predators such as coyotes, wolves and bears, and holds their food during winter.
+A beaver dam or beaver impoundment is a dam built by beavers; it creates a pond which protects against predators and holds food during winter.
 These structures modify the natural environment in such a way that the overall ecosystem builds upon the change, making beavers a keystone species and ecosystem engineers.
-They build prolifically at night, carrying mud and stones with their forepaws and timber between their teeth.
+They build prolifically at night, carrying mud with their forepaws and timber between their teeth.

 Construction

 A minimum water level of 0.6 to 0.9 m is required to keep the underwater entrance to beaver lodges from being blocked by ice during the winter.
-In lakes, rivers and large streams with deep enough water, beavers may not even need to build dams, and instead simply live in bank burrows and lodges.
-If the water is not deep enough to keep beavers safe from predators and their lodge entrances ice-free, beavers build dams.
+In lakes, rivers and large streams with deep enough water, beavers may not build dams, and live in bank burrows and lodges.

 Beavers start construction by diverting the stream to lessen the water's flow pressure.
 Branches and logs are then driven into the mud of the stream bed to form a base.
 Then sticks, bark (from deciduous trees), rocks, mud, grass, leaves, masses of plants, and anything else available are used to build the superstructure.
 Beavers can transport their own weight in material; they drag logs along mudslides and float them through canals to get them in place.
-Once the dam has flooded enough area to the proper depth to form a protective moat for the lodge (often covering many acres), beavers begin construction on the lodge.
+Once the dam has flooded enough area to the proper depth to form a protective moat for the lodge (often covering many acres), beavers begin construction of the lodge.